-Obesity accounts for 21 percent of medical care costsApril 5th, 2012 in Health /
+Obesity accounts for 21 percent of medical care costsApril 5, 2012 By Susan Kelley in Medicine & Health / Health

 (Medical Xpress) -- Obesity now accounts for almost 21 percent of U.S. health care costs -- more than twice the previous estimates, reports a new Cornell study.